 6 What is the status of the project and what is the proposed schedule?

 The project is a complex undertaking and is currently in the design phase.
-Construction is anticipated to begin in spring of 2020 and will take approximately four to five years to complete (see project schedule below).
+Construction is anticipated to begin in spring of 2020 and will take approximately five years to complete (see project schedule on page 2).